Amplitude-Developer-Docs/amplitude-dev-center/docs/data/ampli/plugin.md

 ### Hotjar Example

-Here's an example of a Destination plugin that modifies that forwards events to Hotjar using their [tracking code](https://help.hotjar.com/hc/en-us/articles/115011639927-What-is-the-Hotjar-Tracking-Code-).
+Here's an example of a Destination plugin that forwards events to Hotjar using their [tracking code](https://help.hotjar.com/hc/en-us/articles/115011639927-What-is-the-Hotjar-Tracking-Code-).

 === "JavaScript"